Solution Concepts in Hierarchical Games under Bounded Rationality with Applications to Autonomous Driving: Hierarchical Games

-The algorithm starts at the bottom most level ($\mathcal{K}$) and recursively moves up the tree by solving the level games $\mathcal{G}_{\kappa}$ at every level.
-At each level, a simultaneous move \emph{level game} $\mathcal{G}_{\kappa}$ is instantiated from each node in $\mathcal{L}(\kappa)$.
-These level games are constructed by first extracting $\sigma_{i}(n)$, which gives the partial pure strategy for agent $i$ that lies on the branch from the root node of the game tree $\mathcal{L}(1)$ to node $n \in \mathcal{L}(\kappa)$. $f_{i,\kappa}$ gives the available actions for each agent $i$ in the current level $\kappa$, and these actions form the domain of available strategies in the level game $\mathcal{G}_{\kappa}$.
-The utilities depend on the level of the game; for level game $\mathcal{G}_{\kappa=\mathcal{K}}$ the utilities are same as the game utility $U$, whereas for level games $\mathcal{G}_{\kappa < \mathcal{K}}$ are solved based on the game values $V^{*}_{\kappa+1,\mathcal{L}({\kappa+1})}$ from the game $\mathcal{G}_{\kappa+1}$ solved in the previous iteration.
+The algorithm starts at the bottom most level ($\mathcal{K}$) and recursively moves up the tree by solving the action level games $\mathcal{G}_{\kappa}$ at every level.
+At each level, a simultaneous move \emph{action level game} $\mathcal{G}_{\kappa}$ is instantiated from each node in $\mathcal{L}(\kappa)$.
+These action level games are constructed by first extracting $\sigma_{i}(n)$, which gives the partial pure strategy for agent $i$ that lies on the branch from the root node of the game tree $\mathcal{L}(1)$ to node $n \in \mathcal{L}(\kappa)$. $f_{i,\kappa}$ gives the available actions for each agent $i$ in the current level $\kappa$, and these actions form the domain of available strategies in the action level game $\mathcal{G}_{\kappa}$.
+The utilities depend on the level of the game; for action level game $\mathcal{G}_{\kappa=\mathcal{K}}$ the utilities are same as the game utility $U$, whereas for action level games $\mathcal{G}_{\kappa < \mathcal{K}}$ are solved based on the game values $V^{*}_{\kappa+1,\mathcal{L}({\kappa+1})}$ from the game $\mathcal{G}_{\kappa+1}$ solved in the previous iteration.
 Note that the pseudocode shows only the case where a single solution and game value ($S^{*}_{\kappa,n},V^{*}_{\kappa,n}$) is propagated up the hierarchy.
-In the case of multiple solutions for the level games, the strategies and values have to be tracked and repeated for each solution.
-The solutions and game value $S^{*}_{\kappa,n}, V^{*}_{\kappa,n}$ depend on the solution concept used for the individual level game, and this is discussed in detail later under Solution concepts.\\ One can see that the backward induction process is very similar, if not same as solving for subgame perfect equilibria in multi-stage games with stages being replaced by levels in the hierarchy \cite{tadelis2013game}.
-However, we cannot call it that since the level games are not subgames in the game tree.
-The reason why the backward induction works though is because the mapping functions $f_{i,\kappa}$ eliminate strategies for every agent $i$ that are not direct successors of the partial strategies $\sigma_{i}(n) \cdot \sigma_{-i}(n)$, essentially breaking any information set within a level $\kappa$ that spans across two separate level roots in $\mathcal{L}(\kappa)$.
-More intuitively, this mimics the elimination of hypothetical strategies where in level 1 a vehicle may think about slowing down, but in level 2 chooses a trajectory that speeds up; and the fact that this cannot happen is part of the common knowledge among the agents in the game.
+In the case of multiple solutions for the action level games, the strategies and values have to be tracked and repeated for each solution.
+The solutions and game value $S^{*}_{\kappa,n}, V^{*}_{\kappa,n}$ depend on the solution concept used for the individual action level game, and this is discussed in detail later under Solution concepts.
+Due to the tree-like structure of the hierarchical game and the process of solving the game bottom up from the leaf nodes through backward induction, one can see that the process is very similar to solving for subgame perfect equilibria in multi-stage games with stages being replaced by levels in the hierarchy \citep{tadelis2013game}.
+However, it is not a subgame perfect equilibria, since the action level games are not subgames in the game tree.
+The connection between subgame perfect equilibria and the solution in the hierarchical game is that in the hierarchical game, the mapping functions $f_{i,\kappa}$ impose an action selection method that is similar to action selection based on the condition of \emph{sequential rationality} in subgame perfect equilibria.
+The mapping functions $f_{i,\kappa}$ eliminate strategies for all agents $i$ that are not direct successors of the partial strategies $\sigma_{i}(n) \cdot \sigma_{-i}(n)$, essentially breaking any information set within a level $\kappa$ that spans two separate levels in $\mathcal{L}(\kappa)$.
+To illustrate this more intuitively, take the example in Fig. \ref{fig:static_hier}(b) when agent 1 is in the information set $I^{(2)}$ connecting the two nodes $n_{1,2,1}$ and $n_{1,2,2}$.
+At this information set, agent 1 could solve the game under two nodes separately only under a guarantee that after solving the game starting from node $n_{1,2,1}$ and following that strategy, under no condition would they find themselves at a leaf node of the tree starting at $n_{1,2,2}$, and vice versa.
+The function $f_{i,\kappa}$ provides that guarantee and eliminates hypothetical strategies where, at level 1, a vehicle may think about slowing down, but at level 2 chooses a trajectory that speeds up; and the fact that this cannot happen is part of the common knowledge among the agents in the game mediated by $f_{i,\kappa}$.